Traci Lords: 1987–1991: Transition to mainstream, Not of This Earth and Cry-Baby

-Lords decided to concentrate on acting.
-She enrolled at the Lee Strasberg Theatre and Film Institute, where she studied method acting for three months.
+Lords enrolled at the Lee Strasberg Theatre and Film Institute, where she studied method acting for three months.
 After leaving the school, Lords placed an advertisement in The Hollywood Reporter looking for representation.
 She was contacted by Fred Westheimer and although the agency declined to officially represent her, he decided to send her out on a few auditions.
 As a result, she was offered a guest role in an episode of the television series Wiseguy.
 Shortly afterwards, she met the director Jim Wynorski, who was directing the remake of Roger Corman's 1957 sci-fi classic Not of This Earth.
 He immediately cast Lords into the lead role of Nadine Story, and Not of This Earth (1988) became her first mainstream film since her departure from the adult film industry.
 Although the film failed at the box office, it did well in video sales.
 Based on that success, Lords was offered to appear in Wynorski's next film, The Haunting of Morella (1989).
-However, Lords turned down the offer due to the requirement of having a nude scene, since she was trying to establish herself as a serious actress.
+However, Lords turned down the offer due to the requirement of having a nude scene since she was trying to establish herself as a serious actress.
 She also signed with a modeling agency under her birth name Nora Kuzma and appeared on two covers of Joe Weider's magazine Muscle & Fitness.
-Around that time, Lords became a spokesperson for Children of the Night, an organization for runaways and abused children, and was planning to release a book titled Out of the Blue: The Traci Lords Story.
+Around that time, Lords became a spokesperson for Children of the Night, an organization for runaways and abused children, and planned to release a book titled Out of the Blue: The Traci Lords Story.